 It’s fine if you are in Siem Reap during the dry season.
 However, in the rainy season, sudden rains will make you unprepared.
 If you go at this time, you should have raincoats and umbrellas ready.

 Rest when needed

-If you’re tired, find a comfortable spot to read a book or just sit back and enjoy it.
-Many temples have stalls selling coconut water, soft drinks, and beer, so drink water, have a snack and take a break.
+Find a comfortable spot to read a book or sit back and enjoy it if you’re tired.
+Many temples have stalls selling coconut water, soft drinks, and beer, so drink water, have a snack, and take a break.